 04 of 05 Make sure that it appears balanced

 One of the most important things you have to keep in mind while mixing wood tones is balancing.
 After introducing any tone to the interiors, you must ensure that it is evenly dispersing throughout the space.
-Another great idea for creating a balance is using the same tone in the room multiple times.
+Another great design idea to make your home comfortable is creating a balance is using the same tone in the room multiple times.
 You do not have to limit yourself to just once while using any tone.
 For instance, choose the same wood tone for the coffee table and side table for a more appealing look.

 05 of 05 Limit yourself to just 2 or 3 tones